 The $7.2 million construction contract was awarded to Oregon Mainline Paving in February 2015.
-Construction is scheduled to begin in early May and be completed by the end of June.
+Construction began in early May and was completed in October.

 Keep Yourself Informed Sign up for email alerts or receive weekly construction updates.
 You will be asked to set up an account, which is free and simple.
 The email address you provide will only be used for this project.
 Simply click here to sign up.